Herman Bendell: Physician in Albany, NY

 After resigning from the superintendent position, Dr. Bendell received a consular appointment to Elsinore, Denmark.
 He sailed with his new wife in late 1873 to Denmark for the very brief posting.

 After his posting in Denmark, Dr. Bendell spent a year studying ophthalmology under the noted professor Otto Heinrich Enoch Becker in Heidelberg, Germany.
 He then returned to Albany, NY where he enjoyed a prominent medical career and civic activity for the rest of his life.
 He was president of the Board of Public Instruction from 1881 to 1882.
 As President of the New York State Medical Society, Dr. Bendell delivered the anniversary address in the state senate chamber in February 1894 on the topic "The Physician of Sacred History".
-In 1913 Dr. Bendell cared for the wife of New York State impeached governor William Sulzer.
+He also taught otology at Albany Medical College.
+In 1913, Dr. Bendell cared for the wife of New York State impeached governor William Sulzer.

 Family and death

-On September 16, 1873 Dr. Bendell married Wilhelmine Lewi, the daughter of Dr. Joseph Lewi.
+On September 16, 1873, Dr. Bendell married Wilhelmine Lewi, the daughter of Dr. Joseph Lewi.
 The marriage took place in Albany and was conducted by the reform Rabbi Isaac Mayer Wise.

-Herman Bendell died on November 14, 1932 in Albany, NY, at the age of 89.
+Herman Bendell died on November 14, 1932, in Albany, New York, at the age of 89.